Dr. Simon's thoughts have been featured below:

 Dr. Simon will guide a public health strategy to support Bostonians’ growing mental and behavioral health needs at the Boston Public Health Commission.

-Dr. Simon and host Meghna Chakrabarti listen to bereaved mother Tami Charles describe her beautiful son, an angel too soon, lost to suicide at 10 years old.
 This is a sobering conversation about the risks, realities, and experiences of youth and parents trying to navigate our society.

 Dr. Simon and colleagues investigate, diagnosis, treat, and manage a case of acute-onset psychosis and cognitive impairment attributed to systemic lupus erythematosus in an adolescent female.
 The case was published in the Harvard Review of Psychiatry.